TLT London office

 Continue reading

 Financials aside, TLT is consistently highly rated for training and quality of work, thanks to an ethos that encourages young lawyers to take on high levels of responsibility.
 Expect “lots of hands-on work and direct client contact” if you begin your career here, insiders tell us.
-Rookies are known to “always be given a breakdown of the task and best way to approach it along with a template” and enjoy attending internal group training sessions.
-“I’ve spoken with senior lawyers at other firms who were genuinely shocked by the quality of work I have been responsible for,” reports one hot-shot rookie.
+The programme includes “peer-training, practice group training, virtual training and external training”, all of which is provided to a “high quality”.
+Rookies tell us they’re “always be given a breakdown of the task and best way to approach it along with a template” and being “actively involved in high-profile matters with appropriate supervision” in their very first seat.

 All this comes down to the fact that there is “a really encouraging culture within the firm” where trainees “receive as much or as little support as needed no matter what seat you are in”.
 “Associate level work, on hand supervision and good accessibility to partners” is the consensus across the board.
 Aided by the absence of private offices, partners are so approachable and friendly that it’s “unnerving”, we are told.
-“I feel I can talk with any of them, be it about work matters or the results from the football on a weekend,” says one trainee, while also praising the open-plan office.
-This chatty atmosphere among fee earners means rookies can ask “questions you feel a little daft asking of anyone no matter how senior they are,” another trainee adds.
+“I feel I can talk with any of them, be it about work matters or the results from the football on a weekend,” says one trainee, a sentiment echoed by others: “you can bump into the managing partner at the coffee machine and have a chat to him about his holiday”.
+This chatty atmosphere among fee earners means rookies can ask “questions you feel a little daft asking of anyone no matter how senior they are” and most are also said to be “happy to invite trainees to client events (drinks and dinners) if an appropriate opportunity arises”.

-Trainees can also expect to receive support from their cohort.
+Luckily, when things do get particularly juicy, trainees can expect to receive support from their cohort.
 “The other trainees in my intake are great, lovely people to get to know and we’ve definitely helped each other through in the inevitable trickier moments,” reveals one insider.
 Another explains at length: “Trainees across all cohorts and offices come from a wide variety of backgrounds and are very different in that sense but we all share the same qualities: supportive, ambitious and genuinely nice people to work with.
 Trainees who have been in the seats you are currently in also regularly offer guidance and tips throughout your rotation which makes navigating the seat a lot more manageable.
 All trainees are very approachable and there is a real sense of camaraderie.”

 “Definitely room for more perks though,” stresses one newbie, which seems to be a weaker area for the firm.
-There are some decent freebies including free entry to Bristol Zoo, private healthcare (which includes an Apple watch), subsidised gym membership, free clipper tea, coffee machine coffee and snacks in the office, team drinks plus a health insurance scheme that awards goodies like cinema tickets and Starbucks coffees to those who meet their step count targets.
-But this all fails to make up for the fact that many feel the pay is lagging behind market rates, especially in London where NQs bag £75,000.
+There are some decent freebies including free entry to Bristol Zoo, private healthcare (which includes an Apple watch), a subsidised gym membership, free clipper tea, monthly catering services, coffee machine coffee and snacks in the office, team drinks plus a health insurance scheme that awards goodies like cinema tickets and Starbucks coffees to those who meet their step count targets.
+But this all fails to make up for the fact that many feel the pay is lagging behind market rates, especially in London.

 Deadlines